hoimingkenny/kenny-website/docs/devops/docker.md

 # Docker
 ### 1. What is Docker, and how does it differ from a virtual machine?
-1. Docker: Containeriation platform that packages applications and their dependencies into lightweight containers.
+1. Docker: Containeriation platform that **packages applications and their dependencies into lightweight containers**.
 2. Unlike VM, which include a full OS and emulate hardware using a hypervisor, Docker containers share the host's OS kernel, making them faster, and more resources efficient.
 3. Containers enable consistent environments across development, testing, and production.